 Serving Ideas

-- Weeknight treat — add a simple side salad or roasted veggies to turn these into a fun dinner.
+- Weeknight dinner: Add fries, tater tots, or a simple side salad to turn them into a fun dinner.

 Storage & Reheating